Sommer Ray Goes Braless In Completely See-Through Top In Latest Instagram Snap

 “Beautiful soul.
 Stay true love.
 Very inspiring human being all around,” one Instagram user wrote, while another added, “I love her eyes.”

 On her Instagram stories, Sommer continued to promote her clothing line, which appears to be doing quite well, as fans constantly ask her to restock sizes and styles.
-As a matter of fact, one Instagram user in the comment section of her flower child post whether she would consider creating a line for men.
+As a matter of fact, one Instagram user in the comment section of her flower child post asked whether she would consider creating a line for men.

 Sommer has attracted such a following on the popular social media platform partly thanks to her fitness tips and sultry shots that feature her physique.
 As Cosmopolitan noted, Sommer is the daughter of a bodybuilder and a mother who also enjoyed working out.
 Her parents inspired Sommer to begin lifting weights when she was 14.